 I am broadly interested in a range of problems in computer vision.
 In particular, my research focuses on the intersection of visual representation learning and generative modeling towards unified, human-like vision models capable of both creating and understanding complex visual worlds.
 I am also interested in AI4Science and have contributed to several related projects.

+Jun 2025: I am attending CVPR in person.
+See you in Nashville!
 Apr 2025: I received Google Conference Scholarships (APAC).
 Apr 2025: I am attending ICLR in person.
 See you in Singapore!
 Mar 2025: I gave a talk at Sheffield NLP.
 Feb 2025: BootComp and CoordTok are accepted to CVPR 2025.
 Jan 2025: REPA is accepted to ICLR 2025 as an oral presentation!
 Oct 2024: I gave a talk at BioImaging, Signal Processing & Learning Lab at KAIST.
 Jun 2024: I am attending CVPR in person.
-Looking forward to seeing you in Seattle!
-May 2024: I am attending ICLR in person.
-See you in Vienna!
-May 2024: Hi-Mol is accepted to ICML 2024. |
+Looking forward to seeing you in Seattle! |

 |